-NEW FEATURE: Version 8 of the Hilo firmware adds Master Out level control.
-This allows easy adjustment for ALL Hilo outputs with one control.
-The Master Out will maintain the relative levels of attenuation for individual outputs, for instance, if the Monitor Out is attenuated by 10dB, and the Master Out is at Unity, then when the Master Out gets turned down the Monitor will be reduced from the -10 starting position.
-If Master Out is attenuated by -5dB, then the Monitor Out would have a total attenuation of -15dB.
-The relative output levels can be established by pressing in the rotary encoder to the output one desires to adjust, or they can be adjusted individually from the Routing page, see section 5.3.4, or the Monitoring page, see section 5.3.3.
-Note, when the new Monitoring Page is opened, Master Out gets switched ON automatically, irrespective of the state of the Rotary Control Settings page.
-Since the output levels are a combination of individual channels and the Master Out, it is important to take care when switching the Master Out OFF in the Rotary Control Settings page - this can result in a "jump" in output levels if there had been some Master Out attenuation at the time it was switched off.
+The Group Out will maintain the relative levels of attenuation for individual outputs, for instance, if the Monitor Out is attenuated by 10dB, and it's part of Group Out A which is at Unity, then the Monitor Out will be reduced by -10dB only.
+However, if its Group Out is attenuated by -5dB, then the Monitor Out would have a total attenuation of -15dB.
+The relative output levels can be established by pressing in the rotary encoder to the output one desires to adjust, or they can be adjusted individually from the Routing page or Hilo Remote.